Arksine/moonraker/docs/configuration.md

 #   must be expressed in CIDR notation (see http://ip.sb/cidr for more info).
 #   For example, an entry of 192.168.1.0/24 will authorize IPs in the range of
 #   192.168.1.1 - 192.168.1.254.
 Note that when specifying IPv4 ranges the
 #   last segment of the ip address must be 0.
-The default is no clients are
+The default is no IPs or
-#   trusted.
+#   domains are trusted.
 cors_domains:
   http://klipper-printer.local
   http://second-printer.local:7125